American tea culture: Revival of fine teas

-Yellow and white teas became difficult to find in the United States and even green tea had become uncommon because of the People's Republic of China's ban on exports to the USA which was lifted in 1971.
-After the resumption of trade between mainland China and the US, these teas typical to China re-entered the American market for the first time since the first two decades of the 20th century.
+Yellow and white teas became difficult to find in the United States and even green tea had become uncommon because of the People's Republic of China's ban on exports to the USA.
+After the ban was lifted in 1971, these teas typical to China re-entered the American market for the first time since the first two decades of the 20th century.

 In the early 1980s, a mini-revival of demand for better quality teas from all origins occurred in the United States.
 Prior to this time, much of the tea available in 20th century USA was blended specifically for gallon and half-gallon sized iced tea bags, with the quality of not "creaming down" (a creamy looking color that imparts to some teas after cooling down) when iced as a needed aspect; "clear-liquoring" teas were required.

 Most iced tea blends in the USA have traditionally been made from the teas of Indonesia, Sri Lanka, Kenya, Argentina and Malawi.
-Even though there is no correlation between the quality of cloudy teas versus clear teas, clear iced teas were considered more attractive by the consumer.